MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/guide.rst

 LBM is a *scalable*, *spatiotemporally optimal* aquisition approach limited only by flourescence lifetime.
 For background, theory and design of LBM technology, see the reference `publication`_.

-Currently, this pipeline is optimized to extract data aquired through the `ScanImage`_ software package.
+Currently, inputs to this pipeline are limited to `ScanImage`_ tiff files.

 Steps
 _____